followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxValidator/8 Validation Rules/PatternRule/pattern.md

 Specifies the regular expression that the validated value must match.

 ---
+[note]

-[note]If your pattern is a string, escape the backslash to use such characters as "\s", "\S" and others.
+If your pattern is a string, escape the backslash.
+For example, the following pattern matches a character other than white space:

+    pattern: '\\S'

+[/note]